This article briefly underlines the breaking changes introduced by this release, as well as its other major non-breaking new features.

 Query Syntax is Now Disabled by Default

-This change is only breaking if you did not explicitly specify the value of the
+This change is only breaking if you didn’t explicitly specify the value of the

 enableQuerySyntax option in the